Hard Money Lenders Ohio: Fast Real Estate Financing

 Easy Street Capital

-Easy Street Capital is a private real estate lender based in Texas.
-The company lends in 47 states, including Ohio.
-They offer three different hard money loan programs: EasyFix for flippers, EasyRent for landlords, and EasyBuild for builders.
-The company caters to real estate investors of all experience levels and specialties, and loans can close in less than 48 hours.
+Easy Street Capital is a Texas-based private real estate lender operating in 47 states, including Ohio.
+They offer three hard money loan programs: EasyFix for flippers, EasyRent for landlords, and EasyBuild for builders.
+The company works with investors of all experience levels and across a wide range of project types.
+With a streamlined process, their loans can close in under 48 hours.

 Lending clientele: Residential real estate investors

-Easy Street Capital holds a 4.7-star Google rating based on nearly 200 reviews.
+Earning various praises from clients, Easy Street Capital holds a 4.5-star Google rating based on over 200 reviews.
 Clients appreciate the team’s willingness to go above and beyond, quick turnaround times, and competitive terms.
-“Used Easy Street to fund one of my fix-and-flip projects, and it was a pretty seamless process,” wrote one client.
-“I typically reach out to Amanda, and she is always responsive and helpful even after hours, which is much appreciated.”

 Should I partner with a hard money lender in Ohio?

 The decision to work with a hard money lender in Ohio should ultimately depend on your specific needs and real estate goals.
-Hard money loans can be a great option for real estate investors who need quick cash and can handle higher costs and shorter repayment terms.
+This type of financing is a great option for real estate investors who need quick cash and can handle higher costs and shorter repayment terms.
 If you need fast, flexible financing that traditional loans can’t provide, a hard money lender in Ohio might be the right fit.

 For homeowners looking to use their home equity without incurring high interest rates, HomeLight’s Buy Before You Sell program is a viable option.
 This program allows you to make a strong, non-contingent offer on a new home, resulting in a smoother, less stressful moving process.

-When it comes to major financial decisions, it’s important to consider your long-term strategy and consult a financial advisor.
+As with any major financial decision, it’s important to consider your long-term strategy and consult a financial advisor.
 If you’re ready to explore hard money lending or want to learn more about leveraging your home’s equity, HomeLight can connect you with top professionals in Ohio who understand your unique needs and investment criteria.